mortezaRahimi/HelpArticles/README.md

 # HelpArticles
-Android app to show KMP cached articles .
+Android app to fetch mock data and cache using KMP module when online and showing cached data when offline before garbage colllector clean it.

 # Architecture
  - MVVM with respect to Clean